dxc-technology/online-devops-dojo/online-devops-dojo/shift-security-left/intro.md

 ## Welcome!

-Welcome to the **Yellow Belt DevOps Dojo** module on shifting security left.
+Welcome to the **Online DevOps Dojo** module on shifting security left.

 ## Purpose